Hisyeo/gjcidlu/README.md

 - [ ] Add a new JSON file for storing user merges and when aggregate script runs, it checks names against this JSON file and replaces them when they have a merge record present
 - [ ] Add a sort dropdown button on term detail to sort translations by each vote category
 - [ ] Allow user to add translation immediately upon adding a new term
-- [ ] Fix for proper name HTF-INT encoding/decoding
+- [x] Fix for proper name HTF-INT encoding/decoding
-kûôcyo Konodu li xôn
-umo Zik li lôc
-ôfo li uyo Uyo Ko

 ## Getting Started

 First, set your github repo in `.env.local`: